jeromecoupe/webstoemp_v3/src/content/blogposts/2017-10-02-responsive-images-pipeline-with-gulp.md

 ---
 title: "Building a simple responsive images pipeline with Gulp"
 excerpt: "I have been working with static site generators a lot lately.
 One thing I missed is a configurable image pipeline to automate the process of creating thumbnails for responsive images and the likes, so I looked into building one with Gulp."
-image: "images-pipeline.jpg"
+image: "inside-pipe.jpg"
-imageAlt: "Big pipe - Photo by Erlend Ekseth"
+imageAlt: "View from inside a big pipe - Photo by Erlend Ekseth"
 tags:
   - Front-end
   - Gulp